Dintero/Dintero.Checkout.WooCommerce.V2/readme.txt

 6. Gift cards and Discount cards available.
 7. Remove headaches and manage your reconciliation, reports, transactions, refunds (transaction level), Gift Cards, payment methods, and more in the Dintero backoffice.
 == Changelog ==
+= 2026.02.18    - version 1.13.5 =
+* Tweak         - Pick-up points are no longer shown in Express Checkout when the “Display shipping in the iframe” setting is disabled.
+This also ensures that your custom shipping method description is displayed correctly at checkout.
+* Fix           - Improved phone number validation by aligning it with WooCommerce’s built-in validation.
+This ensures consistent phone number checks between Dintero and WooCommerce during checkout.

 = 2026.02.09    - version 1.13.4 =
 * Fix           - Prevented multiple redirect attempts to confirmation page when a payment event is repeatedly triggered in quick succession.
 * Tweak         - The setting option "Checkout layout" is hidden when not relevant.